 One of the best ways to figure out how to spend your time in a place is to ask a local about where they take their out-of-town guests.
 Here is where I take mine in this beautiful state that I have lived in for over 15 years.
 Rhode Island is the smallest of the United States.
 But it has the longest name, State of Rhode Island and Providence Plantations.
 Rhode Island is situated around the Narragansett Bay.
 Even though you can drive across it in less than 1 hour, it has 384 miles of coastline.
 Having a large Italian-American and Portuguese-American population lends to its unique flavors.
 Rhode Islanders are proud of their uniqueness and have their own accents and foods.

-First stop will be Newport, Rhode Island.
+You can read my guide for a whole day in Newport, Rhode Island here.
 Newport is a quintessential, seaside New England town with natural beauty, shopping, great food and plenty of historical buildings.
 On your way into Newport, stop by Allie’s Donuts in North Kingstown for breakfast or Inside Scoop for ice cream.

 I would begin our day with a tour of any of the Newport Mansions.
 They were summer “cottages” for the ultra-wealthy in the early 20th century and are set on the Cliff Walk of Newport.
 The grounds and interiors are open for touring.
 The opulence of the decor is stunning and the audio tours will give you a useful and interesting dose of history.
 If you are visiting in December, Christmas at the Mansions is a worthwhile excursion.
 Read more about that and lots of other Christmas in Rhode Island ideas.
 With extra time you could stop by historic Fort Adams, the East Coast’s largest fort.